Police

 The wet season is from May to October.

 In flooding, unsealed roads may become impassable without warning.
+The following essential services can also be affected:

 Follow the advice of local authorities if severe weather occurs.